-Community Observation Networks for Air (CONA): past projects
+Community Observation Networks for Air (CONA): previous projects

-The “What’s in your air, Alex?” project featured Year 5 and 6 pupils from Alexandra Primary School helping NIWA air quality scientists learn more about pollution in their Central Otago town.
+During the winter of 2018, NIWA ran a CONA study in Alexandra.
+The “What’s in your air, Alex?” project also featured Year 5 and 6 pupils from Alexandra Primary School helping NIWA air quality scientists learn more about pollution in their Central Otago town.

 During the winters of 2015, 2016 and 2017, NIWA ran a pilot CONA study in the Canterbury town of Rangiora.